AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 .. image:: ../image/pycharm_status_bar.png

--At the bottom right of the status bar, change the interpreter to the ai4finance conda environment.
+-At the bottom right of the status bar, change or add the interpreter to the ai4finance conda environment.
+Make sure when you click the "terminal" bar at the bottom left, it shows (ai4finance).

 .. image:: ../image/pycharm_MarkDirectoryAsSourcesRoot.png